simonerom/iotex-docs/docs/developer/architecture-software.md

 - **Networking Layer** enables the peer-to-peer communication between IoTeX nodes, and provide blockchain services (through [grpc](https://grpc.io/)) to applications
 - **Consensus Layer** runs [Roll-DPoS](iotex.io/research) to select the active block producers among a pool of block producer candidates (who are elected via staking and voting), using a decentralized randomized algorithm (DKG + BLS).
 - **State Transition Layer** is composed of five sub-protocols and is responsible for transiting the states of the blockchain based on actions.
-- **Programing Layer** provides programmability to implement customized business logic for state transition.
+- **Programming Layer** provides programmability to implement customized business logic for state transition.
 Currently, it supports Ethereum Virtual Machine (EVM) with smart contracts written in Solidity.
 Developers could seamlessly port existing DApps onto it.
 [Codelabs](http://codelabs.iotex.io/) is a great place for developers to get started!

 ![IoTeX Blockchain Architecture](https://cdn-images-1.medium.com/max/2000/0*cPrsvVa1wIE0cqnS)